GitHub-Insight-ANZ-Lab/aiapp1day/docs/02-Part-2-Building-Chatbot/1-Azure-Deployment.md

 # Azure Deployment Guide

-This Azure Deployment using Bicep step is optional.
+This Azure Deployment using Bicep step is _**optional**_.
 You can use shared keys and connection string.
 If you are interested to create all the resources for the labs yourself, please continue the steps on this page.
-Otherwise, you can go to next lab.
+Otherwise, please use [**Option 1**](#option-1-use-shared-lab-resources).

-- Option 1: If you don't have Azure Subscription, you can use our shared lab resources.
-Please skip this page.
+The following describes the limitations for chosing an option other than Option 1.

-- Option 2: If you have limited Azure Subscription permission, you can deploy `App Service Only` and use the shared OpenAI service.
+- Option 2: You have limited Azure Subscription permission within your organisation, you have contributor within an Azure Resource Group and have the ability to deploy `App Service Only`.
+This option is highly dependent on your access and changes can be done to use the shared OpenAI services that have been deployed.
+It is adviceable to proceed with Option 1 in the interest of time.

-- Option 3: If you are Owner or Contributor of Azure Subscription and approved Azure OpenAI access, you can deploy `all resources` and use them.
+- Option 3: If you are Owner or Contributor of an Azure Subscription and have approvals for Azure OpenAI access, this options allows you to deploy `all resources`.
+This step is also founded on the expectation that you are adept with Bicep scripting language in your day-to-day professional activities.

 ## Option 1: Use shared lab resources

-Please continue to next lab.
-We will demostrate the Bicep deployment.
+Please continue to next lab by clicking the _**Next**_ button at the bottom of this page.

 ## Option 2: Deploy App Service Only